Modern Slavery Statement

 7.2 Due to the nature of our business, we assess ourselves to have a low risk of modern slavery in our business and supply chains.

 7.3 When considering moving into a new territory or geographical area, a checklist process is adopted by the relevant departments to assess whether the area would be high risk.
-CitNOW would not operate in a country or territory where Human Trafficking or Slavery was highly probable or there was currently
+The CitNOW Group would not operate in a country or territory where Human Trafficking or Slavery was highly probable or there was currently any conflict.

 7.4 We currently operate in the following countries: